 Where To Stay

 World’s End, Sri Lanka is set in a national park and there is no accommodation there.
 There are several hotels nearby if you wanted to to gain an extra hour or two in bed in the morning, but they are in the middle of nowhere!
 Try World’s End Lodge Resorts for basic accommodation with stunning views.

 A more common option is to stay in a neighbouring town and travel in.
 If you are starting from Nuwara Eliya then I can highly recommend a stay at Charlie’s Place, detailed in my blog here.
 There are numerous other hotel and guest house options here, and there is something for all budgets.
 We enjoyed the peacefulness of our stay slightly outside the main town, and we enjoyed feeling a little more like one of the locals!

 Again, Ella is a popular tourist town and there are many options for places to stay, many of which have stunning views out in the countryside.
 You can read my post here to find out a little more about the town and some options of places to stay.

-There is a bit of a dance at the ticket office, with some hectic running around and some confused looking tourists, but once you’re through all is calm and serenely quiet.
+There is a bit of a dance at the ticket office, with some hectic running around and some confused looking tourists.
+You driver should sort your tickets for you and tell you where to go.
+Make sure you ask for help if you need it-it’s quite a confusing process!
+Once you’re through all is calm and serenely quiet.
 We were greeted by the sight of deers grazing, completely unfazed by the admiring tourists.